y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 07, 2022</time> Continued with Week 4 and finished the video.

 - <time>Oct 05, 2022</time> Continued with Week 4.
 Still on the same video.

 - <time>Oct 04, 2022</time> Continued with Week 4 (though I did not finish a full video).